-Tamarac Resident Julie Shapiro-Harris is hoping the second time is the charm as she makes a bid for Circuit Court judge.
+Tamarac Resident Julie Shapiro-Harris hopes the second time is the charm as she makes a bid for Circuit Court judge.

-She ran in 2012 and lost to by less than three percentage points against Michael Rothschild.
+She ran in 2012 and lost by less than three percentage points against Michael Rothschild.

 Her interests outside the courthouse involve aiding others as well, where she currently serves as a board member of the Tamarac Kiwanis, an international service organization.

-Shapiro-Harris wants her supporters to know that she is the best candidate because of her respect for the law and for the fairness that application of the law requires.
+Shapiro-Harris wants her supporters to know that she is the best candidate because she respects the law and the fairness that applying the law requires.

-You can vote for Shapiro-Harris on August 26, 2014, for Broward County Circuit Court Judge, Group 17.
+On August 26, 2014, you can vote for Shapiro-Harris for Broward County Circuit Court Judge, Group 17.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.

 - NewsFebruary 18, 2024J.P.
 Taravella Drama Club Hosts Community Yard Sale and Craft Show on February 24

 - NewsFebruary 16, 2024Detectives Search for Tamarac Man Missing Since Early January